getmyisland/scp-observer-modding/README.md

 # SCP: Observer Modding Guide

 > [!CAUTION]
-> This is an ongoing revision.
-I strongly advise against creating a mod now and instead wait until the revision is complete.
-Update 2.0 will be released on 04/25/2024.
+> There is currently a problem with updating mods that are already in the Steam Workshop.

 This repository is intended to be a guide for the SCP: Observer modding process.
 Unfortunately, due to time constraints, only custom skins for modding are supported at this time.